Thursday, 13 March 2025

 It’s that time of the week again when I attempt to predict the outcomes of the upcoming Premier League games.
-I didn’t do well last week with no perfect predictions, four correct outcomes and seven incorrect outcomes which saw me drop to second place in my predictions league.
+I had a very bad week last week with no perfect predictions, three correct outcomes and seven incorrect outcomes which saw me drop to third place in my predictions league.
 Here’s a look at how the top five in that league stands.

 RankPlayerResClsExaSlmPts